DefinitionThis section has been translated automatically.

-Classification of primary scarring alopecia (PVA) according to histopathological criteria in accordance with the recommendation of the North American Hair Research Society (Olsen EA et al. 2003)
+Classification of primary scarring alopecia (PVA) according to histopathological criteria as recommended by the North American Hair Research Society (Olsen EA et al. 2003).

 PVA group I (lymphocytic)

-- Lupus erythematodes chronicus discoides of the scalp
+- Lupus erythematosus chronicus discoides of the scalp

-- Lichen planus follicularis capillitii(also occurring as Lasseur-Graham-Little syndrome)
+- Lichen planus follicularis capillitii(also known as Lasseur-Graham-Little syndrome)